Get News & Updates Directly To Your Inbox

 Diet: What you eat affects more than just your heart, brain and BMI.
 A diet rich in lutein and zeaxanthin (found in broccoli, collard greens and spinach) has been associated with decreased risk for cataracts and macular degeneration.

 Antioxidants in berries can reduce damage to your eyes from free radicals.
 And Omega 3s have been shown to improve eye health.
 Get these helpful fatty acids from foods like halibut, salmon and tuna.

-Protective Sports Gear: You might not think about wearing sport glasses when going for a jog or riding your bike through the park, but keep in mind that even though there is not a ball, bat or racquet involved, other objects may fly around and land in your eyes, damaging your vision.
-Dirt, gravel, even insects can get blown into your eyes causing injury.
-Make sure the glasses or goggles fit properly and contain 100% UV protection.
+Protective sports gear: You might not think about wearing sport glasses when going for a jog or riding your bike through the park.
+But even though there isn’t a ball, bat or racquet involved, other objects may fly around and land in your eyes, damaging your vision.
+Dirt, gravel and even insects can get blown into your eyes, causing injury.
+Wear sunglasses or goggles.
+Make sure they fit properly and contain 99 to 100 percent UV protection.

 When in doubt about safety gear, always ask your employer which type is right for you.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association